 The Statute of Limitations on Personal Injury Cases

-Per the Louisiana Civil Code section 3492, the statute of limitations is that you have one year to file a delictual actions from the time the accident occurred.
+Per the Louisiana Civil Code section 3492, the statute of limitations gives you only one year to file a lawsuit, starting from the time the accident occurred.
 If you miss the one-year filing deadline, the defendant can use it as grounds to ask the court to dismiss your claims.
 Unless there is an exceptional reason, the judge will allow the dismissal.
-We recommend that you seek the services of a Lake Charles personal injury lawyer from Morris Bart, LLC as soon as you sustain the injury.
-Call now at (337)377-0514 to discuss your case for free.
+We recommend that you seek the services of a Lake Charles, Louisiana personal injury lawyer from Morris Bart, LLC as soon as you sustain the injury.
+Call our law firm at (337)377-0514 to discuss your case for free.

 Filing the Lawsuit

-Once your personal injury lawyer files the lawsuit, you become the plaintiff, and the person or entity you are holding responsible becomes the defendant.
-In the first stage known as discovery, your lawyer will conduct extensive research into your claims, interview witnesses, invite experts to testify, conduct interrogatories and depositions, and prepare you for the possibility of a trial.
-Typically, both parties settle most personal injury claims after the discovery process; rarely do they proceed to trial.
+Once your personal injury attorney in Lake Charles files the lawsuit, you become the plaintiff, and the person or entity you are holding responsible becomes the defendant.
+In the first stage, known as “discovery,” your lawyer will conduct extensive research into your claims, interview witnesses, invite experts to testify, conduct interrogatories and depositions, and prepare you for the possibility of a trial.
+Typically, both parties settle most personal injury claims after the discovery process; rarely do these cases proceed to trial.